 Navigate to the task plan page as described in the section How to access above.

-Click on ‘Import MSP’ in the task bar and then select the XML file with the project plan.
+Click on ‘Import MSP’ (cloud with up arrow) in the task bar and then select the XML file with the project plan.

 Navigate to the task plan page as described in the section How to access above.

-To export a plan to Microsoft Project, click on ‘Export MSP’ in the task bar.
+To export a plan to Microsoft Project, click on ‘Export MSP’ (cloud with down arrow) in the task bar.

 The file will be exported in XML format to your download area.